Rig Features

 Bank left-right: translate Z axis

-Foot rotation from heel/end toes: translate X axis
+Foot rotation from heel/tip toes: translate X axis

-Foot rotation from the toes: Select the controller c_foot_01 to rotate the heel from the toes pivot.
+Foot rotation from the ball: Select the controller c_foot_01 and rotate

 Legs 3 Bones